AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

     ![Screenshot showing AI Assistant menu](assets/sms-text-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Use reference content]** option for the AI Assistant to personalize new content based on the selected content.
+1. Enable the **[!UICONTROL Use reference content]** option for AI Assistant to personalize new content based on the selected content.

 1. Fine-tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.